There Are 9 Types of Anger: Which One Is Yours?

 Anger is your every day

 If that’s what you’re feeling morning to night, and most of the time in between, your anger may be habitual, or chronic, says Sacco.
 Growing up in a family where anger is the norm, it becomes your way of life because it’s what you’ve always known.
 “Habitual anger is much like an addiction,” says Sacco; and breaking the cycle requires counseling, therapy, and support groups.
 Just as an alcoholic can’t be his own sponsor, a chronically angry person can’t teach himself to not be so angry.
 And the toughest part is admitting there’s a problem: Those with habitual anger believe they are right to feel how they feel because they really believe people are purposely out to make them miserable, says Sacco.
+Here are the 9 best ways to control your anger.

 You make mountains out of molehills